 - You have showers, not baths.

-Is bacterial vaginosis sexually transmitted?
+Is bacterial vaginosis an STD?

 A woman can't 'catch' BV from intercourse with a man, but BV is more likely to develop after a change in sexual partner, as - for reasons we don't really understand - this can affect the balance of normal germs (bacteria) in the vagina.

-What is bacterial vaginosis like?
+What does bacterial vaginosis look like?

 When BV causes symptoms, this is usually a change in vaginal discharge.
 Some women will also notice the characteristic smell.